Data Processing Addendum

 7.1.
 Customer.io will have the obligations set forth in this Section 7 if it Processes Personal Data in its capacity as Company’s Processor; for clarity, these obligations do not apply to Customer.io in its capacity as a Controller, Business, or Third party.

 7.2.
 Scope of Processing.
-Customer.io will Process Company Data only for the purposes described in this DPA and only in accordance with Company’s documented, lawful instructions.
-The parties agree that this DPA and the Agreement set out the Company’s complete and final instructions to Customer.io in relation to the Processing of Company Data under the Agreement and Processing outside the scope of these instructions (if any) will require prior written agreement between Company and Customer.io.
+Customer.io will Process Company Data only for the purposes described in this DPA and only in accordance with Company’s documented, lawful instructions (as set forth in this DPA, the Agreement, or as otherwise directed by Company or its Authorized Users, including through the Services).
 Customer.io is prohibited from: (i) Selling Company Data; (ii) retaining, using, or disclosing Company Data for any purpose other than for the specific purpose of performing the Services specified in the Agreement, including retaining, using, or disclosing the Company Data for a commercial purpose other than providing the Services specified in the Agreement; or (iii) retaining, using, or disclosing the Company Data outside of the direct business relationship between Company and Customer.io.
 Customer.io will promptly inform Company if following Company’s instructions would result in a violation of Data Protection Law or where Customer.io must disclose Company Data in response to a legal obligation, unless the legal obligation prohibits Customer.io from making such disclosure.
-Notwithstanding anything to the contrary in this Section, Customer.io may Process Company Data as necessary to detect data security incidents or protect against fraudulent or illegal activity and to build or improve the quality of its products and services, provided that in the course of these activities Customer.io will not (i) permit any third party (other than Customer.io’s service providers or except as instructed by Company) to access Company Data or (ii) use the Company Data to modify or add to Personal Information it collected from a source that is not Company.
+Notwithstanding anything to the contrary in this Section 7.2, Customer.io may Process Company Data as necessary to detect data security incidents or protect against fraudulent or illegal activity and to build or improve the quality of its products and services, provided that in the course of these activities Customer.io will not (i) permit any third party (other than Customer.io’s subprocessors or except as instructed by Company) to access Company Data or (ii) use the Company Data to modify or add to Personal Information it collected from a source that is not Company.
 By signing this Addendum, Customer.io certifies that it understands and will comply with the obligations herein.

 7.3.
 Data Subjects’ Requests to Exercise Rights.
 Customer.io will promptly inform Company if Customer.io receives a request from a Data Subject to exercise their rights with respect to their Personal Data under applicable Data Protection Law.
 Company will be responsible for responding to such requests.
 Customer.io will not respond to such Data Subjects except to acknowledge their requests.
 Customer.io will provide Company with commercially reasonable assistance, upon request, to help Company to respond to a Data Subject’s request.